 Amanda Waller and Rick Flag's Task Force X, nicknamed the "Suicide Squad," is a government team that brings together some of DC's worst super-criminals to take on missions too dangerous for normal operatives in exchange for their freedom – if they survive.
 Corralled by Waller's force of will and usually lethal devices that keep them in line, the Squad doesn't exactly reform villains as much as it points them in a more favorable direction.

-In the modern DC Comics the Squad has revolved around Harley Quinn, Deadshot, King Shark, El Diablo, Captain Boomerang, Parasite, and the Cheetah, among many others.
+In contemporary DC comics the Squad has revolved around Harley Quinn, Deadshot, King Shark, El Diablo, Captain Boomerang, Parasite, and the Cheetah, among many others.
+The team is getting a new movie in the summer of 2021 as well titled simply The Suicide Squad, directed by James Gunn of Guardians of the Galaxy fame.

 6. The Injustice League/Gang